 The Selection Committee uses your UCAT to make a more informed decision about your application.
 We assess your total UCAT score and your performance in the Situational Judgement Test (SJT) section.
 A band 4 in the SJT is not accepted.

-Our minimum UCAT total cut-off score for those applying for 2025 entry is 2450.
-Find out more here:
+For testing in 2025, the Abstract Reasoning section has been removed.
+Therefore, the total score will be out of 2700 instead of the previous 3600.
+Our minimum UCAT total cut-off score for those applying for 2026 entry is 1650.

-@ Edinburgh Medical School UCAT
+Edinburgh Medical School UCAT

-Once all the scores are received we rank them divide the cohort into deciles (ten equal groups) and allocate a score.
+Once all the scores are received we rank them, divide the cohort into deciles (ten equal groups) and allocate a score.